 There is no charge to get a new UBCcard with your preferred name on the card.
 For more information go to UBC Access Desk.

-While UBC allows students to indicate their preferred first names without changing their legal names, it’s important to be aware of the implications of this change:
+While UBC allows students to indicate their preferred name without changing their legal name, it’s important to think about the possible impact of this practice:

 - Official documents are often used to verify one’s identity when applying for work, or additional education.
 Some employers, licensing bodies, or other educational institutions may question the use of a preferred name in daily or informal correspondence.
 This discrepancy happens when institutions rely on legal names to be used consistently.

 - If someone is using a preferred name consistently, this may cause some confusion in situations where official documents have to be provided.
 For example, employers might be confused about a UBC student portfolio that uses a preferred name while the transcripts use a legal name.

 If the option is available to you, having a name legally changed is the best way to avoid confusion and ensure that someone is consistently addressed using the name that best reflects how they want to be known on campus and beyond.
 You can apply to change your legal name through the government of British Columbia.